 In providing public glucometer and blood pressure testing, nurses may be exposed to several hazards.
 The primary hazard is the public.
 This exposure control plan endeavors to minimize the risks to volunteers.
 Each event must have an updated sheet that includes site specific information.
 The coordinator must review the hazards and controls with the volunteers prior to commencing the event.
-Nurses may only act within their scope of practice as determined by the College of Registered Nurses of B.C.
+Nurses may only act within their scope of practice as determined by the British Columbia College of Nurses and Midwives.

-Hazard Risk Rating Control Person Responsible Violence from public, animals, etc All volunteers must work in the designated areas or if floating must work in pairs.
+Hazard Risk Rating Control Person Responsible Violence from public animals, etc > All volunteers must work in the designated areas or if floating must work in pairs.
 All volunteers must have access to a phone or the coordinator must be present with a cell phone.
 The Coordinator must be on site to deal with any issues that arise.
 Police to be called if needed.
 No one is to work alone.
-Muscular Skeletal Injury No boxes heavier than 25lbs.
-Use carts for moving boxes.
+Muscular Skeletal > No boxes heavier than 25 lbs.
+Injury > Use carts for moving boxes.
 Make sure table or work areas are not too high.
-Remove all broken or unsafe furniture.
-Take breaks often to stretch.
+Remove all broken or unsafe furniture Take breaks often to stretch.
 Do not work in uncomfortable positions or at awkward positions.
 Keep supplies/disposal containers within reach.
-Biological hazards including exposure blood from lancets, potential for respiratory infections Hand sanitizers must be used for hand cleaning when there is no accessible running water.
-Hand sanitizers must be available on all tables and work stations.